willxxy/any-cuda/README.md

 `chmod +x install_cuda.sh`

-This should work for most cases (I have tried it many times and always works).
-If there are any exceptions please don't hesitate to submit an issue!
+This should work for most cases but if there are any exceptions please don't hesitate to submit an issue!

 # Known Issues